typst/packages/packages/preview/minitoc/0.1.0/README.md

 ## Unintended consequences

-Because `local-outline` uses `outline`, if you apply numbering to the title of outline with `#show outline: set heading(numbering: "1.")` or similar, any title in `local-outline` will be numbered and be a level 1 heading.
-This cannot be changed with `#show outline: set heading(level: 3)` or similar unfortunately
+Because `minitoc` uses `outline`, if you apply numbering to the title of outline with `#show outline: set heading(numbering: "1.")` or similar, any title in `local-outline` will be numbered and be a level 1 heading.
+This cannot be changed with `#show outline: set heading(level: 3)` or similar unfortunately.